badleshmishra/aio-beautify/README.md

 # AIO Beautify

 AIO Beautify is a simple command-line tool that beautifies all your HTML, CSS, and JavaScript files in a directory with a single command.
-Whether you're working on a single file or an entire project, AIO Beautify will format your code to be clean, readable, and consistent.
+Whether you're working on a single file or an entire project, AIO Beautify will format your code to be clean, readable, and consistent.  hlo

 ## Features